Why Hydration Matters in the Winter Too

 The winter months seem to bring on a lot of illnesses and viruses.
 When the body is dehydrated, it might have more difficulty fighting off sickness and we may become more susceptible to falling ill.

 Water can be vital for the body to regulate and maintain its temperature.
 Regardless of the season or temperature, not having enough water may cause the body’s core temperature to decrease.
 Hypothermia is more common among those who were dehydrated due to poor access to fluids.
 Warmer fluids would be ideal in this case, like room temperature water.

 Add some lemon or fruits to your water to add some delicious flavors and vitamins.

 What To Drink

 Obviously water is the primary answer here, but there are some other drinks to keep you hydrated.
-Fruit infused water has a great taste and adds beneficial electrolytes and antioxidants to hydrate you quickly and also improve immunity.
+Fruit infused water has a great taste and may add beneficial electrolytes and antioxidants to hydrate you quickly.*

 Cold months tend to make us want to cozy up with a warm beverage.
 Hot drinks can be effective at keeping us hydrated as well.
 A hot cup of green tea with lemon is an excellent option because it adds electrolytes and has a low level of caffeine which can lead to dehydration.